sdylewski/Stealthchanger/docs/SoftwareAndConfig/Installation.md

 managed_services: klipper
 ```

 **Note:** If you make manual changes to the installed files, they will be overwritten when Moonraker updates.
-Use the configuration override files instead (see [Tool Configuration](ToolConfiguration.md)).
+Use the configuration override files instead (see [Configuration](Configuration.md)).

 ### Include in printer.cfg